ab-emptycup/ab-emptycup.github.io/devlog/improving-modularjs.md

 - Got the UI control to adjust position while the component is being updated.
 - Cleaned up the code and fixed a couple of corner cases.
+- Got scale controls to switch off if the component is too small.
+- Got side corners to render in front view of adjacent sides.
+- Fixed an issue with DecorGallery not toggling off from the AddPanel.